 You can choose to monitor all users within a domain (or monitoring scope) or specific users, groups and OUs.
 This would be useful in a policy where only a specific department belonging to an OU needed to be monitored instead of the entire domain.
 You can also choose to exclude users from monitoring by individual, groups or OUs.
 Similarly to monitoring specific users, you would exclude users or groups if they were an exception to the case.
 For example, a certain department may not need monitoring for the policy you are creating and can be left out.

-Just like the whitelisted countries, you can also add a list of specific IP addresses that do not need to be monitored.
+Just like the trusted countries, you can also add a list of specific IP addresses that do not need to be monitored.
 This could include international office VPNs or IPs or sometimes even platform servers.
 Enabling the Trusted IP Library adds a list of IPs added by the user and Cisco Cloudlock's own library of trusted IPs.

-Similarly to the blocklisted countries you can add to the library of blocklisted IPs or specify certain IPs within that library that you want monitored.
+Similarly to the risky countries you can add to the library of risky IPs or specify certain IPs within that library that you want monitored.
 You can auto-populate a list provided by the CyberLab team of Cisco Cloudlock and add any IPs you have verified or suspect to be malicious.